 Everything you need to know before renting a car in Catania, Sicily

-1. Is it worth renting a car in Catania, Sicily?
+1. Is it worth to rent a car in Catania, Sicily?

-The decision whether or not you should be renting a car in Catania will be based on your travel plans and travel style.
+Yes, it is worth to rent a car in Catania and go driving around Sicily.
+Yet the final decision whether or not you should be renting a car in Catania, Italy will be based on your travel plans and travel style.
 The below tips might be useful if you are still on the verge of “yes” or “no” to car rent Catania.

-- Do not rent a car in Catania if you are only visiting the city which is perfectly walkable.
-You can also use city buses or taxis to tackle short distances around the city.
+- Do not rent a car in Catania if you are only visiting the city.
+Catania is a walkable city.
+You can also use city buses or taxis to tackle longer distances around the city.

 - If you are only going to nearby destinations and cities that are easily accessible by public transport (trains or buses), you might not need to drive in Catania.
 Those include main touristy towns and cities such as Syracuse, Taormina, Palermo, Noto, and Ragusa Ibla.
 Visiting Mount Etna is possible and even recommended by using tour guides.